|Nutritional Guidelines (per serving)|

 Peel a thin strip around the center of each small new potato and place in saucepan with onions.
 Cover with water, bring to a boil, and simmer for 6 to 8 minutes until potatoes are barely tender.
 Drain well.

 Cut each onion into 6 wedges.
 Seed bell peppers and cut each into 6 wedges.
 Pat all of the vegetables dry with a paper towel.

 Melt butter in small saucepan.
 Remove from heat and stir in cheese, salt, and thyme leaves.

-Thread vegetables onto 12 metal skewers, leaving about 1/4" of space between each piece so they will cook evenly.
+Thread vegetables onto 12 metal skewers, leaving about 1/4 inch of space between each piece so they will cook evenly.
 Vary the vegetables as you'd like so they look nice; be sure to consider color when arranging the kababs.

-Grill the kabobs 4 to 6" from medium heat for 8 to 10 minutes.
+Grill the kabobs 4 to 6 inch from medium heat for 8 to 10 minutes.
 Brush kababs frequently with butter sauce and turn frequently, until vegetables are tender.